 The first Software-Defined Data Center Symposium (SDDC) is being held on Sept.
-10 in Santa Clara, Calif, presented by SDNCentral and the Tech Field Day crew.
+10 in Santa Clara, Calif, presented by SDxCentral and the Tech Field Day crew.
 To kick off our interview series preceding the event, we asked our co-organizers — Stephen Foskett and Tom Hollingsworth — to explain the event.

 Many networking stalwarts are familiar with the successful and well-respected Networking Field Days and other Tech Field Day events you have run in the past.
 So what’s the deal with the Software Defined Data Center Symposium?
 How does this differ from other Field Days you’ve organized in the past?

 Foskett: “Tech Field Day is truly a unique event, bringing a panel of a dozen independent influencers together with key companies.
 But Tech Field Day is invite-only, with the rest of the world participating via live streaming video and social media.
 We’ve always wanted to do in-person public events, too, so the Symposium format seemed a natural addition.
 We spend a day with key companies, but the public is invited to attend, too.
 Plus, in addition to short presentations, the Symposium includes panel discussions with companies, independents, and analysts.
 The Symposium is our twist on a technology conference, while Tech Field Day is something totally different.”

 What prompted you to co-organize it with SDxCentral?